isomerpages/mti-osir/_resources/Frequently Asked Questions/Obligations of Investors or Owners of Designated Entities.md

 of whether the actions were the result of the intermediate holding company, the ultimate parent company or any other party.&nbsp;</p>
 <p></p>
-<p>Please refer to <a href="/about-sira/overview-of-ownership-and-control-obligations/" rel="noopener noreferrer nofollow" target="_blank">Overview of Ownership &amp; Control Obligations under SIRA</a> for
+<p>Parties may refer to <a href="/about-sira/overview-of-ownership-and-control-obligations/" rel="noopener noreferrer nofollow" target="_blank">Overview of Ownership &amp; Control Obligations under SIRA</a> for
 the prescribed thresholds.
 The thresholds are default thresholds and may differ for specific entities.</p>
 </div>